 Tuesday 28 May at 7 pm Society visit to Church Farm, Fletching, TN22 3SP courtesy of Mr John Randle.
 We will be able to view both the exterior and interior of this beautiful house dating from the fifteenth century.
 Members Only.

-Tuesday 25 June at 7 pm A walk around the centre of Danehill Village leader Jennie Marten our chairman. he history of the houses, farm buildings and other buildings of interest will be explained.
+Tuesday 25 June at 7 pm Danehill Village an Historical Tour Leader Jennie Marten our chairman will walk us round the village centre unveiling the secrets held by the houses, farm buildings and other buildings of interest (Blacksmith, Weaver, Baker, Wheelwright, Shoemaker etc) will be explained.
 Meet at Danehill Village Hall.
 Visitors welcome.

 Tuesday 30 July at 7 pm The Priest House Garden – a special tour by curator Anthony Smith focusing on the plants and herbs mentioned in Anthony's April talk.
 Meet at the Priest House, West Hoathly.
 Visitors welcome.
 Donation for entry to the garden only.